omise/omise-ios/README.md

 The Opn Payments iOS SDK provides an easy-to-use library for calling the Opn Payments API and presenting UI forms.

-The main classes for the Opn Payments iOS SDK are `OmiseSDK` and `Client` through which all requests to the Opn Payments API will be sent.
+The main class and protocol for the Opn Payments iOS SDK are `OmiseSDK` and `ClientProtocol` through which all requests to the Opn Payments API will be sent.

 To start working with OmiseSDK, you must create a new instance of the `OmiseSDK` class with an Opn Payments public key.